 Nelson Team Grants

-Nelson Team Grants seek to enable Title I and STEM-focused elementary and middle schools (grades 4-8) in the Los Angeles area (especially LAUSD) to start teams to participate in the VEX IQ Robotics Competition (VIQRC).
-Our goal is to inspire students to pursue STEM degrees and careers.
-We provide schools with the resources needed to inspire the next generation of scientists and engineers.
+Nelson Team Grants seek to enable LAUSD elementary and middle schools (grades 4-8) to start teams to participate in the VEX IQ Robotics Competition (VIQRC).
+Our goal is to inspire students to pursue STEM degrees and careers by enabling them to enjoy learning how to solve difficult problems using the Engineering Design Process.

 New Schools have not previously registered any VIQRC teams.
-New schools that are interested in starting one or more VIQRC teams for the 2023-2024 season are eligible to apply for the New Team Award.
-New schools interested in starting two or more new teams can also apply for the Additional Team Award.
-Items included in these awards are listed in the table below.
+New schools that are interested in starting one or more VIQRC teams can apply for a New School Award.
+New schools interested in starting two or more new teams can also apply for an Additional New Team Award.
+Items covered by these awards are shown in the table below.

-Returning schools with VIQRC fields that have not yet been expanded from 4'x8' to 6'x8'are also eligible to apply for one or two Field Upgrade Awards.
-This award offers a VIQRC Field Upgrade Kit ($100) for each field that needs to be expanded.
+Returning schools with 4'x8' VIQRC fields that have not yet been expanded to 6’x8’ can apply for a Field Upgrade Award.

-Returning schools that pay to register more teams for the 2023-2024 season than they did for any prior season are eligible to apply for one or two Additional Teams Awards and for one Additional Field Award for each third Additional Teams Award.
-The items included in these awards are listed in the table below.
+Returning schools that pay to register more teams for the current season than they did for any prior season can apply for one or two Additional Team Awards and can apply for one Additional Field Award for each three teams added to the first team.
+Items covered by these awards are shown in the table below.

 • School submits Nelson Team Grant application.